xy-241/CS-Notes/content/DSA/Algorithms/Algorithm Complexity Analysis.md

 >- We are only thinking what is the complexity when the input size is approaching Infinity (∞)
 >- So when the actual input size in real world is small, the algorithms with worst time complexity may run fast!

+>[!tip] Use codes to find algorithm complexity analysis
+> We can write out the given program, then place a counter at the core part of the program.
+Then we can obtain the relationship by observing the value we substituted to the input and the value of the counter